icon notify FLASH SALE

 This means it doesn't spike your blood sugar but helps slow absorption.

-This slow-down is essential for keeping hunger at bay and maintaining steady energy levels throughout the day.
-The average person consumes about 275 grams of carbohydrates daily, translating to roughly 68.75 teaspoons of sugar—a staggering amount.
+This slow-down is essential for controlling hunger and maintaining steady energy levels throughout the day.
+The average person consumes about 275 grams of carbohydrates daily, which is roughly 68.75 teaspoons of sugar—a staggering amount.

 To mitigate this impact, integrating high-fiber foods into meals can be a game-changer.
 It not only aids digestion but also contributes significantly towards reducing the overall intake of digestible or 'net' carbs, making every meal work smarter for you.